htcondor/htcondor/docs/classad-attributes/scheduler-classad-attributes.rst

 :classad-attribute:`DetectedMemory`
     The amount of detected machine RAM in MBytes.

+:classad-attribute:`EffectiveFlockList`
+    A comma seperated list of *condor_collector* addresses that the *condor_schedd* is actively flocking jobs to.

 :classad-attribute:`JobQueueBirthdate`
     This attribute contains the Unix epoch time when the job_queue.log file which stores the scheduler's database was first created.